blue-oil/blueoil/docs/install/make_rootfs.md

 # How to Generate rootfs for 32 and 64 bit ARM

-Caution: This document should be merged into the formal other documents soon after scripts for rootfs has been merged into master.

-This is document of scripts to generate rootfs for ARM CPU.
-This document also describes how to use those scripts.
+This document explains scripts to generate rootfs for ARM CPU and how to use those scripts.

 ## Confirmed Environment:
 - Ubuntu 16.04.4 LTS (Xenial Xerus)